wttech/Sling-Caching-Filter/README.md

 ## Introduction

-Cache bundle is a OSGi bundle that provides caching mechanisms for pages, components or parts of code.
-Cache bundle uses it's two main components to perform those tasks: cache filter and cache tag.
+Cache bundle is a OSGi bundle that provides caching mechanisms for pages or components.
+Cache bundle uses for it cache filter.

 ## Installation